 top of page

-A world between soul and synth, trust and style
+A world between soul, synth and style

 Hanna Kristall is an Austrian pop artist with Mexican and Polish roots, who moves between Berlin, New York and Vienna.
 She is currently working on new music and is expected to release her next song ‘La Mexicana’ in summer 2025.

-Hanna’s path began in Los Angeles, where she recorded her debut album with Stacey Lamont Sydnor — producer and drummer for legends like Missy Elliott, Stevie Wonder and Robbie WIlliams.
+Hanna’s path began in Los Angeles, where she recorded her debut album with Stacey Lamont Sydnor, producer and drummer for legends like Missy Elliott, Stevie Wonder and Robbie Williams.
 Her first stage?
 The infamous Viper Room on Sunset Strip.
-From there, she went on to directly perform at Vienna’s Donauinselfest — Europe’s largest open-air festival — and showed herself as a deeply emotional, high-energy and authentic live performer.
+From there, she went on to directly perform at Vienna’s Donauinselfest, Europe’s largest open-air festival, and showed herself as a deeply emotional, high-energy and authentic live performer.

 While continuing her work on music, she will soon launch TRUST & PANIC — a collection of minimalist, high-grade T-Shirts in black and white (soon available online).